christf/snapcastc/README.md

 * servers maintain a list of clients that have recently checked in
 * when playing data, it is sent to each client using unicast UDP
 * every hello is replied with the current time
-* ever data packet has a sequence number
+* every data packet has a sequence number
-* when a client receives a sequence number n+1 but has not received m it will REQUEST missing packets from the server (we could also check every 100ms or missing packets)
+* when a client receives a sequence number n+1 but has not received m it will REQUEST missing packets from the server (we could also check every 100ms for missing packets)